webrecorder/browsertrix/frontend/docs/docs/user-guide/browser-profiles/configure-sites.md

 !!! tip "Tip: Crawl regularly to stay logged in"

     Regularly running crawl workflows that use a browser profile can help to reduce the frequency with which logouts occur on some websites.
 Data such as cookies and sessions may be refreshed during crawling, and Browsertrix will automatically update the browser profile with this data when each crawl successfully finishes.

+!!! tip "Tip: Fail crawls early to identify logged-out profiles"

+    Enabling [_Fail Crawl If Not Logged In_](../workflow-setup.md#fail-crawl-if-not-logged-in) on a workflow can help identify which profiles need attention and prevent archiving unwanted logged-out content.

 ### Hide Popups